DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-05-01-initial-placement-findings.md

 B: another placement location
 T: training location

-> “Their first placement would be September ‘til Christmas, and then their second would start in January.”
-> Round 5 P6 (SCITT)
+> “Their first placement would be September ‘til Christmas, and then their second would start in January.”—Round 5 P6 (SCITT)

 #### Early years (EY) graduate and employment based routes

 SCITTs offering the EY route too tend to place trainees at a location for several weeks at a time, whereas HEIs might spread placements across several months with just one day a week spent at a placement location.
 Scheduling trainee placements on the salaried route adds complexity because the employer’s needs and priorities also have to be considered.

 > “We don’t do block-placements, we do running placements. [...]
-The duration can vary: [...] they have to complete 120 days overall, but within that it’s about ensuring they had an adequate experience.”
+The duration can vary: [...] they have to complete 120 days overall, but within that it’s about ensuring they had an adequate experience.”—R6 P9 (HEI)
-> R6 P9 (HEI)

 >“Placements are not done in blocks, 2 days this week 5 days over next weeks.
 Supposed to do 30 days so you could say 6 weeks. [...]
 >The uni can reserve a few uni days to do placements and then they may have 6 other days one day here and there done when they can.
 We have to fit in with their employers.
-No tuition fees for the student and the setting for the employer have Fridays off for placements.”
+No tuition fees for the student and the setting for the employer have Fridays off for placements.”—R6 P2 (HEI)
-> R6 P2 (HEI)

 Potential placement patterns for EY are: